bormanst/formavid/README.rst

     domain = example.com

-SimpleInvoices - Invoicing system
+Invoice Ninja - Invoicing system
 =================================

-`SimpleInvoices`_ is a web based invoicing system developed by the community for the community that helps users create quick and nice looking invoices without having to set up to much.
-Install the software, enter a biller, a customer and go nuts creating invoices!
+`Invoice Ninja`_ is a web based invoicing system that is 100% open source, and supported by a growing community of developers around the world.
+A suite of features to invoice, track-time, and to get paid.

-- SimpleInvoices configurations:
+- Invoice Ninja configurations:

-   - Installed from upstream source code to /var/www/simpleinvoices.
+   - Installed from zip to /var/www/invoiceninja.
-   - Apache protected site using 'admin':simpleinvoices_password.
+   - Setup page is Apache password protected using 'invoiceninja':invoiceninja_password.
-   - Initial user login 'admin@hostname':simpleinvoices_password.
+   - Apache2 conf file symlinked from /etc/invoiceninja.

 Additional Features